 The HPV vaccine has recently been introduced for girls from the age of 12 in the UK.
 Studies have shown that the HPV vaccine is very effective at stopping cancer of the cervix from developing.
 The vaccine has been shown to work better for people who are given the vaccine when they are younger, before they are sexually active, compared to when it is given to adults.
 However, even if you have had the HPV vaccine, you must attend for cervical screening.
 This is because the vaccine does not guarantee complete protection against cervical cancer.

 Other factors that increase the risk of developing cervical cancer include the following:

 - Smoking.
 Chemicals from cigarettes are carried in the bloodstream and can affect cells in the body.
 Smokers are 2 x more likely than non-smokers to develop cervical cancer.
 In particular, if you smoke and have HPV infection, the risk is greater.

 - A poor immune system.
 For example, people with AIDS or people taking immunosuppressant medication have an increased risk.
 (If your immune system is not working fully then you are less able to deal with HPV infection and abnormal cells and you are more at risk of developing cervical cancer.)

 - There is a possible link between the combined oral contraceptive pill (COCP) - also known as the pill - and a slightly increased risk of cervical cancer if the pill is taken for more than eight years.

-You may have no symptoms at first when the tumour is small.
-As the tumour becomes larger, in most cases the first symptom to develop is abnormal vaginal bleeding such as:
+You may have no cervical cancer signs at first, when the tumour is small.
+As the tumour becomes larger, symptoms include:

 - Bleeding between normal periods (intermenstrual bleeding).